bikisaikia/ardue/Add-New-Language.md

 There are 3 main files related to the localisation, but only one needs to be updated to add a new language:

 * `blockly/msg/messages.js`: This file defines all the strings (in English) used by Ardublockly.
 If you are only adding a new language, then it can be ignored as everything required will already be present.
-Every time Blockly is built, the strings defined here are included in the `blockly/msg/<language>.js` JavaScript file.
+Every time Blockly is built, the strings defined here are included in the `blockly/msg/<language>.js` JavaScript file, translated by the entries from the respective JSON file if they have been defined.

 * `blockly/msg/json/<language>.json`: An existing file for your language should already exists in this directory.
-This JSON file contains contains the string name and translation, but for unsupported languages it will not include the entries required by Ardublockly (only those for Blockly).
-This is the file that will need to be updated.
+This JSON file contains the string name and its translation, but for unsupported languages it will not include the entries required by Ardublockly (only those for Blockly).
+This is the file that will need to be updated (more details below).

 * `blockly/msg/<language>.js`: An existing file for your language should already exists in this directory.
-This file will be automatically generated and updated from the `blockly/msg/json/<language>.json` data when building Blockly, so this file should not be edited either.
+This file will be automatically generated and updated from the `blockly/msg/messages.js` and `blockly/msg/json/<language>.json` data when building Blockly, so this file should not be edited either.

+## Translating the Ardublockly strings

+_(Description on how to do this should go here)_

+## Generating/Updating the language files
-Once the translated entries have been added to the JSON file, Blockly needs to be built to convert them into strings in the JavaScript files, To do this, from the `blockly` folder on a terminal (make sure you are using Python 2):
+Once the translated entries have been added to the JSON file, Blockly needs to be built to convert them into strings in the respective JavaScript file.
+To do this, from the Ardublockly project folder on a terminal (make sure you are using Python 2):

 ```
+cd blockly
 python build.py
 ```